-Many thanks to the 68 groups (63% of the total number of groups in the region) who took the time to respond this year.
+Many thanks to the groups who took the time to respond this year.

-The Goulburn Broken CMA actively supports Landcare and other NRM groups through the employment of the Regional Landcare Coordinator and Regional Landcare Facilitator (funded through the Australian Government's National Landcare Program).
+The Goulburn Broken CMA actively supports Landcare and other NRM groups through the employment of the Regional Landcare Coordinator and Regional Agriculture Landcare Facilitator (funded through the Australian Government's National Landcare Program).